acrolinx/sidebar-sdk-js/README.md

 - Run `npm i`
 - Run `npm run build` to run all tests and build distribution

-## Serve for Development
+## Serve Tests for Development

-- Run 'npm run webpack-dev-server'
+- Run 'npm run test'
 - Include '<script src="http://0.0.0.0:8081/dist/acrolinx-sidebar-sdk.js"></script>' into your project.
 - Check the output of the above npm task and correct the host port if needed.